Multiflavor Mott insulators in quantum materials and ultracold atoms: Modern quantum material realization of emergent Kugel-Khomskii physics

-The ``${J=3/2}$ Mott insulator'' is realized when one single electron is or three electrons are placed on the lower $t_{2g}$ quadruplet and the system becomes Mott insulating~\cite{PhysRevB.82.174440, PhysRevB.101.054439,PhysRevLett.118.217202, PhysRevB.104.165150,PhysRevB.102.180401,PhysRevLett.121.097201,Heung2014}.
+The ``${J=3/2}$ Mott insulator'' is realized when one single electron is or three electrons are placed on the lower $t_{2g}$ quadruplet and the system becomes Mott insulating~\cite{PhysRevB.82.174440, PhysRevB.101.054439,PhysRevLett.118.217202, PhysRevB.104.165150,PhysRevB.102.180401,PhysRevLett.121.097201,Heung2014} as well as the lacunar spinels in the cluster localization limit~\cite{Kim_2014}.
 Despite the popularity of the ``${J=1/2}$ Mott insulators'', the ``${J=3/2}$ Mott insulators'' did not receive much attention.
 We do not have any bias towards either of them, and simply address and explain what the nature could provide to us.
 What are the new features of the ``${J=3/2}$ Mott insulators'' from the model side?
-First of all, ${J=3/2}$ local moments provide a larger local Hilbert space than ${J=1/2}$ and allow more possibilities for interesting and novel quantum phases and orders.
-It was conventionally believed that large spin local moments tend to behave more classically.
+First of all, ${J=3/2}$ local moments provide a larger local Hilbert space with more flavors of local states than ${J=1/2}$ and allow more possibilities for interesting and unusual quantum phases and orders, thereby making the ``${J=3/2}$ Mott insulator'' an perfect example of the multiflavor Mott insulator.
+It was conventionally believed that large spin local moments like the spin 3/2 tend to behave more classically.
 This conventional belief, however, does not really apply to ${J=3/2}$ Mott insulators.
-This comes to our second point below.
+More specifically, this would come to our second point below.
 The conventional Heisenberg model does not generate strong quantum fluctuations as it only changes the spin quantum number by $\pm$1, and thus the large spin magnets with a simple Heisenberg model usually behave rather classically.
 For the ${J=3/2}$ Mott insulators, more operators beyond ${J^x, J^y, J^z}$ are generated in the superexchange processes and interactions due to the inclusion of the orbital degrees of freedom in the ${J=3/2}$ local moments via the SOC.
 These operators are actually generators of the SU(4) group that are ``$4\times 4$'' $\Gamma$ matrices.
 These $\Gamma$ matrix operators allow the system to fluctuate more effectively between different spin states and generate stronger quantum fluctuations.
-This point is similar to the one that has been invoked for high symmetry ultracold atom models in the introduction section (see Sec.~\ref{sec1}).
+This point is similar to the one that has been invoked more generally in the introduction section (see Sec.~\ref{sec1}).
 Thirdly, similar to the ``${J=1/2}$ Mott insulators'', the exchange interaction of the ``${J=3/2}$ Mott insulators'' is highly anisotropic and depends on the bond orientation.